cw1797/wordpress-bootstrap/README.md

 ### Pre-requisites
 tfwitch - Allows you to easily switch and install terrform versions `brew install tfswitch`

-secrets.tfvars - Contains the aws_region, aws_access_key and aws_secret_key shown below.
+secrets.tfvars - Create in the root of the terraform dir.
+This is required to authenticate to AWS and set the region.
 Ensure this file is included in .gitignore.

-ansible - Needed to excute the playbooks on the remote host.
-This playbook is working with `ansible [core 2.14.3]`

-## Step 1 - Provisiong Infrastructure
 ```
 aws_region     = "aws_region"
 aws_access_key = "aws_access_key"
 aws_secret_key = "aws_secret_key"
 ```

+ansible - Needed to excute the playbooks on the remote host.
+This playbook is working with `ansible [core 2.14.3]`

+## Step 1 - Provisiong Infrastructure

 ### Run Terraform to provision the Infrastructue